nimwegenLab/MiM_NikonTi/Docs/NikonTi_setup_description.md

 ## 20161028 (Thomas)
 - the order of the objectives is changed to facilitate plates imaging.
-- several single band filters replaced by the new dual and tri cubes.
+- several single band filters replaced by the new dual and tri cubes:
+  + 2 new cubes (Dual: GFP/mCheery; Tri: CFP/YFP/mCherry)
+  + excitation filters changed: GFP (475/35 => 474/23) and mCherry (575/25 => 578/21)
+- BREAKING CHANGES:
+  + the GFP excitation filter has changed; in order to obtain results comparable which previous experiments, you should change the GFP filter in the SpectraX.
+  + mCherry and RFP excitation filters are now back in the SpectraX rather than in the cubes

+## 20161122 (Thomas)
+- measured all intensities using the Xcite powermeter (from IMCF), at the output of the LLG (NB: low battery of the powermeter).

 ## To do